TraSorrow/anti-touch/README.md

-It's a google plugin
+**It's a google plugin**
-Add the following features:
+### Add the following features:
-Prevent Amazon switching sites from being touched by mistake
+1.Prevent Amazon switching sites from being touched by mistake